Velký Šenov: History

-The first written mention of Velký Šenov is from 1404.
+The first written mention of Šenov is from 1404.
+There was a fortress, but it was destroyed during the Hussite Wars in 1430 and was never restored.
+In addition to agriculture, the main source of livelihood was weaving and linen.
+At the beginning of the 19th century, the production of ribbons developed in the village.
+In 1827, a button factory started operating, but at the end of the 19th century the production moved to Lipová.

+The importance and number of inhabitants of the village grew and it was therefore promoted to a town in 1907.
+In 1914, the town was renamed Velký Šenov ("Great Šenov").

-From 1938 to 1945 it was annexed by Nazi Germany and administered as a part of Reichsgau Sudetenland.
+From 1938 to 1945, Velký Šenov was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.

+Demographics

 Transport

-Velký Šenov lies on a local railway line from Děčín to Rumburk via Germany.
+Velký Šenov is located on the local railway line Děčín–Rumburk via Germany.
 The town is served by three stops.

 Sights

-The landmark of the town is the Church of Saint Bartholomew.
+The main landmark of the town is the Church of Saint Bartholomew.
 It is one of the oldest preserved churches in the area.
 The original medieval church was replaced by the current Renaissance building in the second half of the 16th century, and was modified in the 1780s.